Irving Berlin: Marriages

-Years later in the 1920s, he fell in love with young author and heiress Ellin Mackay.
-Because Berlin was Jewish and she was a Catholic of Irish descent, their life was followed in every possible detail by the press, which found the romance of an immigrant from the Lower East Side and a young heiress a good story.
+Years later, in the 1920s, he fell in love with young author and heiress Ellin Mackay.
+Because Berlin was Jewish and she was a Catholic of Irish descent, their life was followed by the press, which found the romance of an immigrant from the Lower East Side and a young heiress a good story.
 Mackay's father, Clarence Mackay, the socially prominent head of the Postal Telegraph Cable Company, objected to their marriage.

 They had met in 1924, and her father opposed the match from the start.
-He went so far as to send her off to Europe to find other suitors and forget Berlin.
-However, Berlin wooed her with letters and songs over the airwaves such as "Remember" and "All Alone", and she wrote him daily.
+He sent her off to Europe to find other suitors and forget Berlin.
+However, Berlin wooed her with letters and songs over the airwaves, such as "Remember" and "All Alone", and she wrote him daily.
 Biographer Philip Furia writes that newspapers rumored they were engaged before she returned from Europe, and some Broadway shows even performed skits of the "lovelorn songwriter".
 After her return, she and Berlin were besieged by the press, which followed them everywhere.
 Variety reported that her father vowed that their marriage "would only happen 'over my dead body.'"
 As a result, they decided to elope and were married in a simple civil ceremony at the Municipal Building away from media attention.

 The wedding news made the front page of The New York Times.
-The marriage took her father by surprise, and he was stunned upon reading about it.
+The marriage took her father by surprise, and he was stunned when he read about it.
 The bride's mother, however, who was at the time divorced from Mackay, wanted her daughter to follow the dictates of her own heart.
 Berlin had gone to her mother's home before the wedding and had obtained her blessing.

 There followed reports that the bride's father disowned his daughter because of the marriage.
-In response, Berlin gave the rights to "Always", a song still played at weddings, to her as a wedding present.
+In response, Berlin gave her the rights to "Always", a song still played at weddings, as a wedding present.
 Ellin was thereby guaranteed a steady income regardless of what might happen with the marriage.
-For nearly three years Mackay refused to speak to the Berlins, but they reconciled after the death of the Berlins' son, Irving Berlin Jr., on Christmas Day 1928, less than one month after he was born.
+For nearly three years, Clarence Mackay refused to speak to the Berlins, but they reconciled after the death of the Berlins' son, Irving Berlin Jr., on Christmas Day 1928, less than one month after he was born.

-Their marriage remained a love affair and they were inseparable until she died in July 1988 at the age of 85.
+Their marriage remained a love affair, and they were inseparable until she died in July 1988 at the age of 85.
 They had four children during their 63 years of marriage: Mary Ellin Barrett in 1926, Irving Berlin Jr., who died in infancy in 1928, Linda Louise Emmet in 1932, and Elizabeth Irving Peters in 1936.